suprajanarasimhan/potential-adventure/hangman/README.md

 # Overview
 This is a simple command line Hangman game.

-The plan is to expand it into a browser and mobile game as well.
+# Future Directions
+Extend UI to web and mobile.

 # How to run the game.
 1. Clone the repository to your local machine.